the-idc/home/content/newsletters/idc-newsletter-2020-08-01.md

 **What’s the most important skill that comes with making a meme, in your opinion?
 Is there a sort of design craft aspect to it, or is it mostly just knowing how to translate a feeling of the moment into a concentrated image?**

-Lol, lately I’ve been trying to really learn from a couple of the real heavy hitters like @TeenageStepDad and @MemeIndustria l who both have a pretty keen eye for commercial design but being able to quickly represent a mood is really useful
+Lol, lately I’ve been trying to really learn from a couple of the real heavy hitters like @TeenageStepDad and @MemeIndustrial who both have a pretty keen eye for commercial design but being able to quickly represent a mood is really useful

 **For my own part I’ve rarely felt like the internet is an actual thing I can interact with.
 Or that if I did interact with it by posting the big flood of voices